-Category Code Engineering Mechanics L-T-P Credits Marks UCR ME100 2-0-0 2 100 Objectives The objective of this course is to introduce engin • knowledge of statics, force equilibrium and free body diagrams, analysis of structures, beams and associated stresses along with elementary ideas on kinematics, dynamics, and mass moment of inertia.
-Pre-Requisites Knowledge of physics & mathematics and basic analytical skills is required ed.
-Teaching So cheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on problem solving activities.
+Category Code Engineering Mechanics L-T-P Credits Marks UCR ME1004 Engineering weenames 2 100 • Objectives he objective of this course is to provide knowled ge of stat ics with f ocus on

+Objectives The objective of this course is to provide knowledge of statles with focus of force equilibrium, free body diagrams, concepts of mass moment of inertia, and elementary idea of kinematics of a particle and forces in nature including curvilinear motion, which are required for solving various engineering problems.
+Pre-Requisites Knowledge of physics & mathematics and basic analytical skills is required.
+Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on problem solving activities.